juan-pablo-vielma/IPCO-2016-Summer-School/README.md

 We will not have the time to go through all of the basic syntax points of Julia.
 For more materials on learning Julia, see [here](http://julialang.org/learning/).
 The JuMP documentation is located [here](http://www.juliaopt.org/JuMP.jl/0.13/).
-During the lecture, we will be though through some of the examples in this repository and in [notebooks](http://nbviewer.jupyter.org/github/JuliaOpt/juliaopt-notebooks/tree/master/notebooks/).
+During the lecture, we will be though through some of the examples in this repository and in these [notebooks](http://nbviewer.jupyter.org/github/JuliaOpt/juliaopt-notebooks/tree/master/notebooks/).